FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiSystemId.md

 - Use [Cascade Control](../../Concepts/Control/classicalControl.md#cascadeLoops) and the data that you get from *System Identification* to drive the Romi in a straight line.

 ### Calibrate the Gyro
 Ensure that the gyro has been [calibrated using the web UI](https://docs.wpilib.org/en/stable/docs/romi-robot/web-ui.html#imu-calibration).
-This will stop it from drifting.
+Gyros usually have some sort of zero-offset error that causes them to drift even when the robot is standing still.
+With the Romi this is quite significant.
+Calibrating the gyro will prevent most of the drifting.

-That's all for this task!
+Once the calibration has been done this task is complete!

 ### Use the System Identification Tool
 For this task we're going to run system identification for the Romi.
-As noted above, the data gathering code will be executed from VSCode and the Simulator will be used to communicate with the Romi.
+As noted above, the data gathering code will be executed from VSCode, and the Simulator will be used to communicate with the Romi.
 Open the *romi-characterization-sysid* project from [RomiExamples](https://github.com/FRC-2928/RomiExamples).
 Connect to a Romi and execute the code.

 Next, start the **SysID Tool**, see [Starting SysID](romiSystemId.md#startSysid).
 We'll first need to configure the tool for the Romi, which is done from the **Generator** window.
 Select Romi for the **Analysis Type**.
 You'll notice that all of the other sections in the **Generator** window will go away.
 This is because all of the components on the Romi are already known to the tool.
 Consequently, there's no *Save* button for the configuration.

 ![Configure SysID](../../images/FRCTools/FRCTools.024.jpeg)

 We're now ready to run the tests that gather the data.
 In the **Logger** window, change mode from *Disabled* to *Client* and type `localhost` into *Team/IP* field.
+In our case, the client is the Simulator that's running on the same PC as the SysId tool.
 Click on *Apply* and the status field will change from **NT Disconnected** to **NT Connected**.

 The encoder data that gets sent to *SysId* is in terms of wheel rotations (and not distance traveled), so you would need to change *Unit* in *Project Parameters* section to *Rotations*.
 Leave the Units per Rotation at `1.0` meters, since that is accounted for in the *romi-characterization-sysid* code.